Skip to main content

 • Any segment that is < 0.1 miles will be added to the smallest adjoining segment.

-• Any segment that is > 10 miles will be segmented at the 10-mile mark.
+• Any segment > 5 miles will be split at the 5-mile mark.

 Did this answer your question?